openservicemesh/osm-docs/content/docs/guides/uninstall.md

 1. OSM controller resources (deployment, service, mesh config, and RBAC)
 1. Prometheus, Grafana, Jaeger, and Fluent Bit resources installed by OSM
 1. Mutating webhook and validating webhook
 1. The conversion webhook fields patched by OSM to the CRDs installed/required by OSM: [CRDs for OSM](https://github.com/openservicemesh/osm/tree/{{< param osm_branch >}}/cmd/osm-bootstrap/crds) will be unpatched.
-Refer to [Removal of OSM Cluster Wide Resources](#removal-of-osm-cluster-wide-resources) for more details
+To delete cluster wide resources refer to [Removal of OSM Cluster Wide Resources](#removal-of-osm-cluster-wide-resources) for more details.
-1. `osm-ca-bundle`, `mutating-webhook-cert-secret`, `validating-webhook-cert-secret` and `crd-converter-cert-secret` secrets

 Run `osm uninstall mesh`: